nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 ### Bluetooth is not working on C.H.I.P.
 Pro Debian-based Pro image.

 Currently, the Debian-based Pro image with built-in Bluetooth drivers is a work in progress.
-Since our software and hardware is [open source](https://github.com/NextThingCo) for development, our community created an image that includes a working Bluetooth utility that you can use to validate that Bluetooth is working.
+Since our software and hardware is [open source](https://github.com/NextThingCo) for development, our community created an image that includes a working Bluetooth utility you can use to validate whether Bluetooth is working.
 Follow the instructions below to manually flash C.H.I.P.
 Pro with a Debian image that implements the Bluetooth stack using BlueZ.

 These instructions are written for a development machine that runs a Debian distro of Linux.
 Depending on what OS your machine runs you will either need to install packages using a different package manager than `apt-get` or your dev machine may already include them.